-If it was left, it was probably just a matter of weeks before it became a major clinical problem, and/or split with leading to severe and life-threatening hemorrhage into the body cavity.
+If it was left, it was probably just a matter of weeks before it became a major clinical problem and/or split, leading to severe and life-threatening haemorrhage into the body cavity.

-We typed her blood and unfortunately the Pet Blood Bank could not supply her blood type (DEA 1.1-ve).
-She had never had a blood transfusion before, which meant that we could have a large dog (DEA 1.1+ve) on standby in the clinic knowing that if there was a need for an emergency transfusion, we could give a one-time-only transfusion of un-cross-matched blood.
+We typed her blood; unfortunately, the Pet Blood Bank could not supply her blood type (DEA 1.1-ve).
+She had never had a blood transfusion before, which meant that we could have a large dog (DEA 1.1+ve) on standby in the clinic, knowing that if there was a need for an emergency transfusion, we could give a one-time-only transfusion of un-cross-matched blood.

-We checked her clotting profile.
+We checked her clothing profile.
 Clotting times were marginally increased.
-This was not likely to be a clinical concern, but we felt it prudent to give her an infusion of plasma (this comes as a fresh frozen plasma from the pet blood bank and we kept it frozen til just before surgery, when it was thawed out in a bowl of luke-warm water.
+This was not likely to be a clinical concern, but we felt it prudent to give her an infusion of plasma (this comes as a fresh frozen plasma from the pet blood bank, and we kept it frozen til just before surgery when it was thawed out in a bowl of luke-warm water.

-With a team of two nurses to manage the anaesthetic and the theatre space, and two scrubbed in surgically, the mass was removed surgically and this was not straightforwards.
+With a team of two nurses to manage the anaesthetic and the theatre space and two scrubbed in surgically, the mass was removed surgically, which was not straightforward.

-An L shaped abdominal wound was required for access.
+An L-shaped abdominal wound was required for access.
 The initial plan was to remove the mass with a TA stapler.
-Unfortunately we needed to use “plan B” of ligating large blood vessels and there was severe hemorrhage intra-operatively.
-An emergency transfusion was required and a further team of vet and nurses had us a bag of blood, still at body temperature, in a jiffy.
+Unfortunately, we needed to use “plan B” for ligating large blood vessels, and there was a severe haemorrhage intraoperatively.
+An emergency transfusion was required, and a further team of vets and nurses had us a bag of blood, still at body temperature, in a jiffy.

-That evening she was able to hesitantly get to her feet.
+That evening she was able to get to her feet hesitantly.
 She stayed under our care over the weekend.
-She had regular “free fluid scans” with ultrasound to confirm there was no ongoing bleeding, and her heart/pulse parameters were closely monitored.
-One day post-op she was on her feet and two days post-op she was “pulling” when taken out to toilet!
+She had regular “free fluid scans” with ultrasound to confirm no ongoing bleeding, and her heart/pulse parameters were closely monitored.
+One day post-op, she was on her feet; two days post-op, she was “pulling” when taken out to the toilet!